10 Shopping Cart Abandonment Solutions That Actually Work

-How to stop shopping cart abandonment
+Solutions that can help stop shopping cart abandonment

 You might think there’s nothing that can be done to prevent someone from leaving their basket – that once a customer has left, they’ve left.
 But luckily there are a number of cart abandonment solutions and strategies available to turn a significant number of abandoned carts into purchases.

 In fact, Business Insider has reported that approximately $2.75 trillion of the lost $4.6 trillion may be recovered through checkout optimization.
 Here we look at the ten best cart abandonment solutions to help you reduce abandonment rates and reclaim some of those lost sales.

 6. Social Proof & Trust Badges